 6. Healthier icings

-Use a drizzle of glacé (water) icing rather than butter icing for cake toppings.
-Or, a light sprinkle of icing sugar may be all you need to give your bake the final touch.
-Try cutting out stencils from greaseproof paper and sifting your icing sugar over it for a professional-looking finish.
+Use a drizzle of glacé (water) icing instead of butter icing for cake toppings.
+A light sprinkle of icing sugar may also be enough to finish your bake.
+For a professional touch, cut stencils from greaseproof paper.
+Then sift icing sugar over them to create a decorative finish.

 7. Watch your portion sizes

-Think about portion sizes, too: making ‘mini’ versions will mean you get all the taste, but without as much fat and calorie content per portion.
-Alternatively, tray bakes such as our carrot cake recipe are really versatile, as they can easily be cut into small squares.
+Think about portion sizes too.
+Making ‘mini’ versions gives all the flavour but with less fat and fewer calories per portion.
+Tray bakes, such as our carrot cake recipe, are also versatile.
+They can be cut easily into smaller squares for sharing.

 8. Choose the right pastry

-Not all pastry is high in fat.
-The filo pastry we’ve used for our spiced butternut squash tart recipe has just 3.1g of fat per 100g and is low in saturated fat.
-It does have a different texture from shortcrust or flaky pastry and you need to use it differently, but it gives a lovely, crunchy crust and looks impressive in small tarts with savoury or sweet fillings.
+Not every pastry is high in fat.
+The filo pastry in our spiced butternut squash tart recipe contains just 3.1g of fat per 100g and stays low in saturated fat.
+Filo offers a different texture from shortcrust or flaky pastry and requires different handling.
+Still, it delivers a crisp crust and creates an impressive finish in small savoury or sweet tarts.

 9. …and don’t use too much